Master of Music (MM) in Music Theory

 The Master of Music is granted upon successful completion of a program of study, a comprehensive review, and a terminal projects appropriate to the student’s field of specialization.
 Students must earn a minimum of 32 course credits with grades no lower than B− in graduate-level coursework.
 All degree requirements must be completed within five years of the date of matriculation.

 All entering Master of Music students are required to take proficiency examinations in music theory and music history.
 These examinations are given online before the start of classes.
 Incoming students are notified of the exam dates and contents in advance and are responsible for taking them by the specified deadline.
 Exam results are used for purposes of advisement and may establish prerequisite or required coursework.
 Material covered in these examinations is commonly presented in most undergraduate degree programs in music.
 Students in music theory will additionally be examined in fugue.

 Students with insufficient background may be required to take the appropriate review courses, which may earn elective credit.
 Descriptions of these courses appear in the School of Music Graduate Handbook.

 |Advanced Contemporary Analysis||3 cr|

 |Approved electives in music theory, composition, musicology, or related fields.

 Each student must write a thesis demonstrating his or her ability to accomplish significant research in the field of music theory.

 Master of Music Comprehensive Reviews

 A satisfactory comprehensive review or examination is required for graduation.
 The faculty in each major area determines standards for this review and its format, and conducts the evaluation.
 In each case, the comprehensive review concentrates on the major area and other related fields.
 Unsatisfactory performance on this review may require remedial work and/or a repetition of the review after counseling with the student’s advisor.
-Descriptions of the departmental comprehensive reviews or examinations are found in the School of Music Graduate Handbook, available to enrolled students on the School of Music website.
+Descriptions of the departmental comprehensive reviews or examinations are found in the School of Music Graduate Handbook.